Code-Institute-Submissions/martinez-studio/README.md

 ## UX

+My goal in the design was to make it as easy as possible to access information on the site while striving for a minimalist design.
+The navyblue, aqua and white color scheme was chosen to create a modern and sleek feel.
+At the same time Photography made by studio Martinez are very close to nature, sturfer and chilled down style.
+This is why aqua color si incorpaorted in this project

 My website is designed for professional photographer who wants to show a spetrum of his service.
 He is aming rather to have premium service.
 For that reason I used colors that are no